The niche itself couldn't support them, not the content quality, not the consistency, not the work ethic.

 Audience purchase behavior is the hidden variable

-Because a creator who looks "small" on paper can deliver 3–5x the ROI of a "big" creator in the wrong niche.
+Because a creator who looks "small" on paper can deliver 3-5x the ROI of a larger creator in the wrong niche, as the scoring gap between these two cases shows.

 The takeaway